We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Who doesn’t want a secret garden?
 It sounds fabulous, and if you’re looking in your back garden thinking it isn’t possible here, think again.
-Creating an out of the way, just for you space in the garden isn’t tricky at all.
+Creating an out of the way, just for your space in the garden isn’t tricky at all.
 Perhaps you already have a favourite spot where you take a chair and watch the sun go down, or maybe you have a shed that you can jazz up and convert into an adult secret den.
 Maybe your pond could be the focal point of your patch of paradise, but even if it’s simply out the back door on the patio, here are a few simple design ideas to make it a real secret garden.

 If you’re not sure where your secret garden should be, go outside with a chair to sit and contemplate.
-Try a few locations, think about the sun, the neighbours, the time you’ll you be using it mostly, and before long, the best place for your secret garden will come to you.
+Try a few locations, think about the sun, the neighbours, the time you’ll be using it mostly, and before long, the best place for your secret garden will come to you.

+Once you know where your secret garden will be, you’ll want to keep it secret with some sort of natural screen.
+Bamboo grows fast and furious even out of its tropical climate.
+If you don’t want it to spread far and wide, grow it in pots.
+The sound of wind through bamboo is very zen and relaxing.
 Ornamental grasses work well too, and for colour, try planting some tall airy flowers – allium, verbena, hollyhocks, honeysuckle and lavender are good ideas, and verbena and lavender are good for attracting bees.
 Plant buddleias to attract butterflies.
 Hydrangeas and fuchsias can really take off but tend to grow wide as well as up, so if you have a small garden, you might not want to take up this much space for one plant, although there is a climbing hydrangea.

 A couple of comfy seats and a table is all you really need for your secret garden, although you can make more of it if you choose and have the space.
 If possible, use garden furniture that can stay out all summer long – then you just need to carry a couple of cushions and a long cold drink of an evening.
 Choose sunloungers, a bench or sofa seat or just a couple of chairs, basically whatever works for your garden size and budget.
 If you’ve got room, a hammock would be a perfect perch although you might not be able to keep the kids out of it!